Paul Green (footballer, born 1987)

-Paul Michael Green (born 15 April 1987) is an English footballer who most recently played for Southern League Premier Central side Tamworth, where he played as a defender or midfielder.
+Paul Michael Green (born 15 April 1987) is an English former footballer who played as a defender or midfielder.

 Playing career

 Aston Villa

 Born in Birmingham, Green started his career as a professional at Aston Villa progressing from the youth ranks.
 He made it into the Villa squad for pre-season friendlies in the summer of 2006, but was soon released on a free transfer.

 Lincoln City

 Paul Green was signed by John Schofield for Lincoln City on 22 January 2007 on the same day as Dany N'Guessan.
 Green scored his first goal for Imps in the 2006/7 season in a 1–1 draw with Hartlepool United.
 He enjoyed impressive displays during the 2007/8 season, winning the Lincoln City Player of the Year, Players Player and Website Player of the Year awards.
 He scored his second Lincoln goal in a 2–1 victory at Morecambe towards the end of the season.

 Following The Imps relegation to the Conference National, Green was linked with a move back into league football with Oxford United.
 However, a few days later Green was not offered a new contract with Lincoln City and released.